 - Encourage your insurance agent and local officials to keep any copies of the old flood maps.
 They can be hard to obtain after new maps have taken effect. - Make a copy of the portion of the map panel showing your home's location. - Consider buying flood insurance even if you are outside the high-risk area.
-On average, more than 35% percent of Georgia flood insurance claims come from the less risk-prone flood zones that are designated as B, C, or X zones.
-Ask your insurance agent about the Preferred Risk Policy-it may be just what you need to protect your most important investment. - Do not let your flood insurance lapse.
+On average, more than 35% of Georgia flood insurance claims come from the less risk-prone flood zones that are designated as B, C, or X zones. - Do not let your flood insurance lapse.
 Having continuous flood insurance coverage protects your property against flood damage and assures that the basis for rating your policy remains unchanged. - If you are building a new home, keep a copy of your elevation certificate.
-It documents your building elevation as well as the flood zone and BFE in effect when the home was built. - If your elevation certificate shows that the ground level at your home is above the BFE, you can request a Letter of Map Amendment (LOMA) to remove your home or your entire lot from an AE or VE flood Zone.
-You may then qualify for a Preferred Risk Policy at a lower rate. - If you are buying a building that has flood insurance coverage, talk to your insurance agent about having the flood insurance policy "assigned" to you by the seller so that the coverage is continuous. - The lack of flood openings in buildings elevated on solid foundation walls can significantly raise your rates.
-Contact your local building department for assistance on ways that your home could be altered to reduce the cost of flood insurance.
-Such alterations might include the installation of flood vents or the elevation of utility equipment (i.e., water heater, furnace, central air conditioner unit, oil tank, etc.) above the flood level. - Consider higher deductibles.
+It documents your building elevation as well as the flood zone and BFE in effect when the home was built.
+It may also help you obtain a lower rate. - If your elevation certificate shows that the ground level at your home is above the BFE, you can request a Letter of Map Amendment (LOMA) to remove your home or your entire lot from an AE or VE flood Zone. - If you are buying a building that has flood insurance coverage, talk to your insurance agent about having the flood insurance policy "assigned" to you by the seller so that the coverage is continuous. - The lack of flood openings in buildings elevated on solid foundation walls can raise your rates.
+Contact your insurance agent and local building department for assistance on ways that your home could be altered to reduce the cost of flood insurance.
+Such alterations might include the installation of flood vents or the elevation of utility equipment (i.e., water heater, furnace, central air conditioner unit, etc.). - Consider higher deductibles.
 Deductibles up to \$10,000 are available that will reduce annual premiums.
-Check with your mortgage lender before increasing the deductibles. - Encourage your community to participate in the Community Rating System (CRS), which provides insurance premium discounts based on activities and higher regulatory standards that the community implements.
+Check with your mortgage lender before increasing the deductibles. - If they don't already, encourage your community to participate in the Community Rating System (CRS), which provides insurance premium discounts based on activities and higher regulatory standards that the community implements.
 In a CRS community, everyone enjoys living in a safer community while receiving flood insurance discounts.

 This summary is not an alternative to the flood insurance policy or local construction regulations.
 It is intended to give property owners and flood insurance policyholders some ideas on what to do if a revised flood map is proposed and you wish to keep your flood insurance premiums to a minimum under the regulations.
 To describe the general issues in the clearest language, numerous simplifications have been used.
 Contact your local building official or floodplain manager for details on local construction regulations.
-Contact your insurance agent for your rating options on specific buildings; visit www.FEMA.gov/NFIP for general flood insurance information.
+Contact your insurance agent for your rating options on specific buildings; visit www.FloodSmart.gov for general flood insurance information.